 |Chances of bad elements in the water||No chance of any harmful particles|

 |It controls the TDS||It adds the required mineral, chemicals, and metals|

 |TDS controller does not get 100% RO water||Mineralizer gets 100% RO water|

 |It is just a mechanical device that controls the TDS||A chemical reaction occurs when water passes through the Mineralizer|

 |A water purifier with a TDS controller is considerably cheaper||A water purifier with a mineralizer is very costly|

 Mineralizer Vs TDS Controller.
 Which one to choose?

 My call would be the mineralizer.
 It can make water almost 100% pure and tasty too.
 Whereas a TDS controller can not achieve both.

-But in case you are not sure how bad the input water is, it is always better to choose a mineralizer.
-After all, you should not take a chance when it is pure water.
+But in case you are not sure how bad the input water is, it is always better to choose a mineralizer-based water purifier.
+After all, you should not take a chance on your health.